ARMENIAN COMMENTARIES ON ARISTOTLE

 St Petersburg, Academiae Imperialis Scientarum, 1911.

-8vo, pp. [iv], viii, 175, [1] blank, [1] corrigenda, [1] blank; printed in Russian, Greek, and Armenian; aside from occasional light yellowing, clean and fresh throughout; in later half maroon calf, marbled boards, preserving the original printed wrappers, illegible stamp on lower wrapper, and some dustsoiling, but still a good copy.
+8vo, pp. [iv], viii, 175, [1 (blank)], [2 (corrigenda, blank)]; printed in Russian, Greek, and Armenian; aside from occasional light yellowing, clean and fresh throughout; in later half maroon calf with marbled sides, preserving the original printed wrappers; some dust-soiling; illegible stamp on lower wrapper.

 £250